 When it’s time to eat, keep foods that may be harmful or toxic – such as chicken bones, trash, onions or chocolate – away from curious pups.
 You can bring along some of your dog’s favorite treats so you’ll have something that’s safe to share with him.
 After the sun goes down, fireworks may start popping up, but a lot of dogs find them terribly scary.
 To keep your precious pets from running off and getting lost, be sure they are in a secure location such as a cozy room or crate before the show starts.

 If you’re going out of town or your celebration plans aren’t exactly dog-friendly, make your reservations now for overnight boarding services here at Bark!
+Resort.
 Your pups will be safe and cozy with us, plus they’ll have a blast playing with their furry friends during the day.
 Holiday weekends fill up quickly, so reserve your spot today!